 A monthly social benefit aimed to support the nutrition and care of each dependent child.
 Only one parent or eligible person can be entitled to receive the child benefit.
 There is no conditionality to this grant other than permanent residency both of the entitled parent and the dependent child in the Slovak Republic.
 If the child is placed in a social services establishment, the benefit is not granted.
-The benefit was 540 SKK per month per child during 2006, 2007 & 2008, 21.25 EUR in 2009 and 21.99 EUR in 2010.
+The benefit was 540 SKK per month per child during 2006, 2007 & 2008, 21.25 EUR in 2009.
 An automatic indexation linked to the Minimum Subsistence Level was introduced on January 1st 2009.